guyinacube/powerapps-docs-pr/articles/guided-learning/learning-common-data-service-incorporate-powerbi.md

 <properties
-   pageTitle="Integrating PowerBI with the Common Data Service | Microsoft PowerApps" description="How to use perspectives to create PowerBI reports" services="" suite="powerapps" documentationCenter="na"
+   pageTitle="Integrating Power BI with the Common Data Service | Microsoft PowerApps" description="How to use perspectives to create Power BI reports" services="" suite="powerapps" documentationCenter="na"